-Data Items cannot be used in page sections, because the latter are processed
+Data Items cannot be used in page sections (PageHeaderSection/PageFooterSection), because the latter are processed

 after the report data has been processed.
 At this moment the report data source is not available anymore.

-When you have clicked on a table/crosstab cell, you've selected a textbox item.
-Although this is standard textbox report item, when it is in the context of a table/crosstab/list item, its context menu would show settings for the table item besides the usual attributes it shows.
-To see an option you need to click either on an item or on the row/column handlers (the gray rectangles appearing when the whole table item is selected).
-The context menu is functionally dependent on where exactly you've clicked and offers possible actions that are allowed and you can take (see image below).
+To see an option you need to click either on an item or on the row/column handlers (the gray rectangles appearing when the whole Table item is selected).
+The Context Menu is functionally dependent on where exactly you click, and offers possible actions that are allowed and you can take (see image below).

 The Groups can be Parent, Child and Adjacent according to the hierarchy level.
 However when it comes to row/column operations they're referred to as inside and outside group i.e. a static row/column is added inside or outside of the current group.

-When you select several cells which belong to a single dynamic (or static) group, then the context menu would show Merge Cells option.
+When you select several cells which belong to a single dynamic (or static) group, then the Ccontext Menu would show Merge Cells option.
 Once cells from a single group are merged they can be later split by selecting the merged cell and choosing Split Cells from the menu.

 Table Group Editor